sandrahoffberg/Sambamba-sort-index/README.md

 <hr>

-# Mark or Remove Optical and PCR Duplicates in Illumina data using Sambamba
+# Sort reads in a BAM file Mark using Sambamba

 This capsule requires alignment files in bam format.
 Sambamba can filter out poor mapping quality, duplicates, secondary/multimapped and unmapped reads from your alignment file.
 It will return your processed bam file to the results folder.